$T\bar{T}$ deformation of random matrices: Discussion

 where $Z_{\rm cylinder}(\beta_1,\beta_2)$ is the leading genus contribution to the gravitational path integral with two asymptotic boundaries, i.e. cylinder topology.
 The integral transform in $\beta_i$ is required in order to change the insertion of the exponential matrices $e^{-\beta M}$ in (\ref{eq:113}) to resolvents (\ref{eq:105}).

-To compute the right hand side, we use the cylinder partition function of finite cut-off JT gravity computed in \cite{Iliesiu:2020zld}.
-Similarly as in ordinary JT gravity \cite{Saad:2019lba}, it is constructed from the trumpet partition function $Z_{\rm trumpet}$, that contains a geodesic boundary of length $b$ and a boundary of \textit{finite} length $L$\footnote{This is obtained from equation (4.8) in \cite{Iliesiu:2020zld} after including the boundary counterterm $e^{-L\phi_b}$ and rescaling by an overall factor so that we recover the trumpet partition function of ordinary JT gravity \cite{Saad:2019lba} in the appropriate limit.
+To compute the right hand side, we use some finite cut-off results obtained in \cite{Iliesiu:2020zld}.
+Using the decomposition of multi-boundary surfaces developed in \cite{Saad:2019lba}, the cylinder partition function is constructed from the trumpet partition function $Z_{\rm trumpet}$, that contains a geodesic boundary of length~$b$ and a boundary of \textit{finite} length $L$\footnote{This is obtained from equation (4.8) in \cite{Iliesiu:2020zld} after including the boundary counterterm $e^{-L\phi_b}$ and rescaling by an overall factor so that we recover the trumpet partition function of ordinary JT gravity \cite{Saad:2019lba} in the appropriate limit.
 Below we comment on some subtle aspects regarding the derivation of this result. }

 where $\phi_b$ is the value of the dilaton at the boundary and in the second equality we have used the identity in equation (8.515) of \cite{gradshteyn2007}.
-Instead of working with the parameters $(\phi_b,L)$ it is convenient to use~$(a,\beta)$ where $a=1/4\lambda$.
-We can translate between these quantities using the identifications given in~\cite{Iliesiu:2020zld}~${(\phi_b,L)=\sqrt{a/2}\,(1,2\beta)}$.
+Instead of working with the parameters $(\phi_b,L)$ it is convenient to use~$(a,\beta)$ with $a=1/4\lambda$, where $\lambda$ would be the $T\bar{T}$ deformation parameter of the matrix model.
+We can translate between these quantities using the identifications given in~\cite{Iliesiu:2020zld}~${(\phi_b,L)=\sqrt{a/2}\,(1,2\beta)}$, which ensures the matching between the disc partition function and the $T\bar{T}$ deformation of the Schwarzian quantum mechanics.

 To compute the cylinder partition function we must take two different values of $\beta_1$ and $\beta_2$ while $a_1=a_2=a$, since from the boundary perspective the matrix model is deformed by the single parameter $\lambda$.
-The cylinder partition function is then obtained by gluing two trumpets and integrating over all possible values of $b\in \mathbb{R}_+$ with respect to the Weil-Petersson measure $db\,b$ \cite{Saad:2019lba}
+The cylinder partition function is then obtained by gluing two trumpets and integrating over all possible values of $b\in \mathbb{R}_+$ using the Weil-Petersson measure $db\,b$ \cite{Saad:2019lba}

 where we have changed integration variables to $b=\sqrt{2y/a}$ and used the series representation in (\ref{eq:72}) to solve the integral.
 We should be careful with this expression, as we have carelessly exchanged the integral and infinite series.
-To check that no issue arises from this technicality, we can take $\beta_1=\beta_2$ where the series can be solved and we find
+To check that no issue arises from this technicality, we can take $\beta_1=\beta_2$ where the series can be solved and written in terms of modified Bessel functions

 This agrees with result obtained from directly solving the $b$ integral in (\ref{eq:73}) after using $Z_{\rm trumpet}$ as written in the first expression in (\ref{eq:72}).
 For $\beta_1\neq \beta_2$ we have directly solved the integral numerically, compared with the truncated series (\ref{eq:73}) and found agreement to arbitrary precision.
 Overall, this means we can trust the series expansion in (\ref{eq:73}) for the cylinder partition function.